Entkenntnis/challenges-server/README.md

 'fixed' -> 12 points for every challenge, 'time' -> 10 points for every challenge, and up to 2 points time bonus (time bonus halves every 3 minutes), 'distance' -> 10 points for every challenge, 1 additional point for (shortest) distance to start

+###  config.onSubmit

+A hook that is called if the user submits any challenge.
+Arguments are: App, id and correct.
+The function can be sync or async.

 ## Changelog

+### 0.5.0, February 2021

+Add onSubmit hook.

 ### 0.4.3